 There are known Jacobite sympathies in his family though; the son of Colonel Hugh Bampfylde who was stated to be godfather to Carew, another Sir Coplestone Bampfylde, this one the 3rd Baronet, was suspected of being a Jacobite in 1715 and imprisoned for a time.
 Another Bampfield, Joseph Bampfield (1622-1685), who was dead some years before Carew was born but whose story was no doubt told to him, had, with his lover Anne Murray, helped James, Duke of York, second son of King Charles I and the future King James II, to escape in 1648 during the English Civil Wars, disguising the young man in women’s clothing.
 Possibly Carew’s sympathies lay on the side of the Pretender in 1745 and he used anecdotes he’d heard in his youth to embellish his own tale.
 It is not known to which family this Joseph Bampfield belonged but he is thought to slot into the Devonshire Bampfield’s somewhere.

 We then moved on to searching for his burial, with dates for this varying between 1758 and 1770.
-To confirm it once and for all the actual date was the 28th June 1758 and he was buried at the same church he was baptized at.
+To confirm it once and for all the actual date was the 28th June 1758 and he was buried at the same church in which he was baptized.

 The London Chronicle dated 28th August 1759 reported his death, but as you will notice it was over a year after his actual burial!
 His death must have gone unnoticed and unreported for over a year.